shadowfax-505/Numerical-Methods-Laboratory-Project/README.md

 # Numerical Methods
 ### Introduction
 The project is a classic implementation of the 19 numerical methods we learned in our numerical methods labratory.
 Each methods are use to solve a particular type of equation .
 Each methods have their own respective features .
-We built the project so that the methods take input from a txt file and gives output to another txt file.
+We built the project so that the methods take input from a .txt file and gives output to another .txt file.
 All methods are well structured under their respective types.Such as:

 ### 1. Solution of Non-Linear Equations (4 methods)
 * Bisection Method